Payday Super compliant payroll

 Home / Payday Super

-Payday Super represents one of the most significant reforms to the Australian superannuation system in decades.
-Under this reform employers will be required to pay their employees’ superannuation guarantee (SG) at the same time as their salaries and wages.
-It will take effect from 1 July 2026 coinciding with the closure of ATO’s Small Business Superannuation Clearing House (SBSCH).
+Payday Super started 1 July 2026, representing one of the most significant reforms to the Australian superannuation system in decades.
+Under this reform, employers will be required to pay their employees’ superannuation guarantee (SG) the same day as their salaries and wages.
+And for contractors who are entitled to superannuation payments, will be paid the same day as their invoice payment.
+Superannuation payments must be in the employees’ super fund within 7 business days of their pay day.

 Watch the ATO’s video on what Payday Super means for employers for more information.